dietmarkuehl/P3552-task/lazy.md

 8. Similar to indicating that a task got cancelled it would be good if a task could indicate that an error occurred without throwing an exception which escapes from the coroutine.
-9. In general a task has to assume that an exception escapes a the coroutine implementation.
+9. In general a task has to assume that an exception escapes the coroutine implementation.
 As a result, the task's completion signatures need to include `set_error_t(std::exception_ptr)`.
     If it can be indicated to the task that no exception will escape the coroutine, this completion signature can be avoided.
 10. When many `co_await`ed operations complete synchronously, there is a chance for stack overflow.
-It may be reasonable to have the implementation prevent that by using a suitable scheduler sometimes.
+It may be reasonable to have the implementation prevent stack overflow by using a suitable scheduler sometimes.
 11. In some situations it can be useful to somehow schedule an asychronous clean-up operation which is triggered upon coroutine exit.
 See the section on [asynchronous clean-up](#asynchronous-clean-up)